hexarobi/tm-form-enhancer/README.md

 2. Install the Tampermonkey extension for either [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [FireFox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 This add-on allows for customer userscripts to be installed.

 3. Install the [Form Enhancer userscript](https://github.com/hexarobi/tm-form-enhancer/raw/master/form-enhancer.user.js) by opening the link and clicking the "Install" button on the page.
+This enabled email validation, address autocomplete, and name auto-capitalization.

+4. Install the [QuickSearchBar userscript](https://github.com/hexarobi/tm-form-enhancer/raw/master/tm-quicksearch-bar.user.js) the same way as before.
+This enables a QuickSearch bar on the right side of the form for looking up info by name/phone/address.

 That's it!
 Go refresh your forms and you should notice new features.
 You can disable/reenable the script under the Tampermonkey menu.